pydanny/django-registration-bootstrap/README.rst

 0.1 (2013-06-27)

-  * Simple registration only
+  * Implemented simple registration (default is forthcoming).
-  * Discovery that no one had this done and deployed to PyPI.
+  * Discovery that no one had deployed this to PyPI.